AntonioTorres23/OpenGL_Notes/Advanced Lighting.md

 vec3 specular = lightColor * spec;
 ```

 And there is nothing more to Blinn-Phong than what we just described.
-The only difference between Blinn-Phong and Phong specular refection is that we now me
+The only difference between Blinn-Phong and Phong specular refection is that we now measure the angle between the normal and halfway vector instead of the angle between the view and reflection vector.

+With th